mitdbg/treeline/README.md

 ### Install Dependencies

-A few packages that Treeline depends on are
+A few packages that TreeLine depends on are

 - `libtbb-dev`
 - `autoconf`